Apple Watch Series 8: Everything we know so far

 Since Apple started to add numbers to the Apple Watch’s new models, it’s only natural that the 2022 version of Apple’s smartwatch will be Apple Watch Series 8.

-Not only that, it’s likely that the 2022 model will replace Series 7, as Series 6 replaced Series 5, which replaced Series 4.
+That said, it’s likely that the 2022 model will replace Series 7, as Series 6 replaced Series 5, which replaced Series 4.

 What features and specs will Apple Watch Series 8 have?

-Same design of Apple Watch Series 7
+Apple Watch Series 8 design

 Blood pressure monitoring sensor